Located on the city’s Old Town Square, the Prague Astronomical Clock is the oldest operating astronomical clock in the world

 Traveling from Budapest to Prague by train might not be the cheapest, but the most comfortable choice!

-The distance and as well the 7-hour long travel is endurable in the first and second class cars, and the night trains also offer berths or sleeping cars.
+The distance and as well the 7-hour long travel time is endurable in the first and second class cars, and the night trains also offer berths or sleeping cars.
 At the end of your trip you arrive in the heart of Prague, from where you can easily reach many parts of the city by subway or tram.

 Travelling during daytime